 Bath salts are one of the easiest bath crafts to make yourself, yet they offer all kinds of possibilities for creativity.
 You can vary the texture by changing the type of base salts used; you can tint the bath salts using a wide range of food colors and, of course, you can personalize the fragrance through the addition of herbs, spices or essential oils.

 Essentially, you can formulate your own recipe according to the desired effect.
+I consider bath salts essential; they are simply one of life’s little luxuries that I wouldn’t be without.

 The following recipe for basic bath salts is therefore intended only as a starting point for your bath craft creation.
 Use what you have available, or whatever seems most appropriate to you for the intended use.